 This interactive course is presented in cooperation with HCC’s Mediation & Conflict Resolution Center, and includes theory, process, skills, and ethical considerations essential for every mediator.
 The course covers topics required to satisfy training requirements for designation by Maryland District and Circuit Courts as a mediator (Rule 17).
 Training involves small group discussions and exercises, coached role playing, videos, and lecture.
-Manual provided. ** Please note: You must attend every single hour of this training to receive a certificate. **
+Manual provided.
+This training provides 4.00 CEUs, but is not a credit course. ** Please note: You must attend every single hour of this training to receive a certificate. **

 Registration, Class Dates and Times:

 This year’s course is again taught by Barbara Blake Williams, who has a private mediation practice and mediates for several Maryland courts.
 Ms. Williams holds a Master’s in Public Administration from the University of Southern California, a M.Ed. in Counseling/Family Therapy Focus from Boston University, and a J.D. from the University of Maryland School of Law.
 Her teaching style is both entertaining and inspiring.